 At this point, I decided the idea of green turkey feet was utterly ridiculous.
 Everyone knows aluminum turkeys should have yellow feet.
 So I unscrewed the feet from the legs and gave them a little makeover.

-I also put a coat of gel stain on the wooden legs, just to make them a little darker.
+I also put a coat of gel stain on the wooden legs to make them a bit darker.

 Then I drilled screws into the legs about halfway up, to keep the legs suspended inside the Bundt pan.